-The setting's lettings policy will seek to ensure the suitability of adults working with children on the setting site at any time and ensure that any groups who use the setting's premises have Safeguarding and Child Protection policies and procedures in place.
+Burstow Primary School's lettings policy will seek to ensure the suitability of adults working with children on Burstow Primary School site at any time and ensure that any groups who use Burstow Primary School's premises have Safeguarding and Child Protection policies and procedures in place.

-Community users organising activities for children are aware of the setting's Safeguarding and Child Protection Policy, guidelines and procedures.
+Community users organising activities for children are aware of Burstow Primary School's Safeguarding and Child Protection Policy, guidelines and procedures.

-The name of the designated members of staff for safeguarding and child protection, the DSL and DDSL(s), are clearly advertised in the school.
+The name of the designated members of staff for safeguarding and child protection, the DSL and DDSL(s), are clearly advertised in Burstow Primary School.